issacb2/gdc-docs/docs/Data_Submission_Portal/Users_Guide/Data_Submission_Process.md

 ## Submit to the GDC

-When the project is ready for processing, the submitter will request to submit data to the GDC.
+When the project is complete and ready for processing, the submitter will request to submit data to the GDC.
 If the project is not ready for processing, the project can be re-opened.
 Then the submitter will be able to upload more data to the project workspace.

 The `REQUEST SUBMISSION` button is available only if the project is in "REVIEW" state.
 At this point, the user can decide whether to re-open the project to upload more data or to request submission of the data to the GDC.
 When the project is in "REVIEW" the following panel appears on the dashboard:

 [![GDC Submission Submit Tab](images/GDC_Submission_Submit_Release_Submit_tab_2_v3.png)](images/GDC_Submission_Submit_Release_Submit_tab_2_v3.png "Click to see the full image.")

+The Harmonization process is not automatic, so the user will need to press the `REQUEST SUBMISSION` button to indicate to internal teams and the automation system to begin data processing.
 Once the user submits data to the GDC, they cannot modify the submitted nodes and files while harmonization is underway.
 Additional project data can be added during this period and will be considered a separate batch.
-To process an additional batch the user must again review the data and select `Request Submission`.
+To process an additional batch the user must again review the data and select `REQUEST SUBMISSION`.

 [![GDC Submission Submission Tab](images/GDC_SUBMIT_TO_GDC_v2.png)](images/GDC_SUBMIT_TO_GDC_v2.png "Click to see the full image.")